 The Initial Hump

 As you begin tutoring, you'll face a few early challenges.
 Think of it like starting a new business.
 When you’re just starting out, you don’t have any regular students yet and business can be slow.
 You’ll often go for many minutes without speaking to any students.
-You’ll be connected to a disproportionately high number of free users, who only have 5 minutes on their accounts and may not be serious about learning.
-As you gradually increase your base of regular students, you’ll have more and more rewarding conversations with familiar users.
+You’ll be connected to a disproportionately high number of free trial students, who only have 5 minutes on their accounts and may not be serious about learning.
+As you gradually increase your base of regular students, you’ll have more and more rewarding conversations with familiar students.